 As the world darkens around us, SAD is a genuine threat that will affect scores of people across the Northern Hemisphere during the winter months in varying degrees of intensity.

-Others are affected in much milder regard, left feeling listless, grumpy, and lacking energy.
-Not nearly as bad, but upsetting nonetheless.
+Others are affected in a much milder manner, left feeling listless, grumpy, and lacking energy.
+It's not nearly as bad, but it's upsetting nonetheless.

 1. Take Advantage of What Daylight You Do Have